BlueJay Music App.

 Once I gathered and narrowed down all my inspirations, I spent some time hashing out different variations/ideas for the screens, after which I was able to decide which ones stuck out the most.

-And that's how the final solution looks like:
+And that's how selected screens of the final solution look like.